Steveorevo/node-red-contrib-actionflows/README.md

 `action in` flows have completed.
 The looping will continue until the logic condition evaluates to a logical true.

+### Until Conditional Logic Operator
+The loop mode will continue until the given conditional logic operator evaluates to a logical true.
+The Until options in the drop down combobox are defined as
+follows:

+#### == (equals)
+Checks if the given variable is equal to the comparison variable or value.

+#### != (not equals)
+Checks if the given variable is not equal to the comparison variable or value.

+#### < (less than)
+Checks if the given variable is less than the comparison variable or value.
+Note: the given variable and comparison variable/value should contain numeric values.

+#### <= (less than or equal to)
+Checks if the given variable is less than or equal to the comparison variable or value.
+Note: the given variable and comparison variable/value should contain numeric values.

+#### > (greater than)
+Checks if the given variable is greater than the comparison variable or value.
+Note: the given variable and comparison variable/value should contain numeric values.

+#### >= (greater than or equal to)
+Checks if the given variable is greater than or equal to the comparison variable or value.
+Note: the given variable and comparison variable/value should contain numeric values.

+#### contains
+Checks if the given variable contains the value in the comparison variable/value.
+Note: the given variable and comparison variable/value should contain string data.

+#### not contains
+Checks if the given variable does not contain the value in the comparison variable/value.
+Note: the given variable and comparison variable/value should contain string data.

 ## Libraries
+You can use multiple ActionFlows on tabs.
+However, you can also encapsulate functionality by placing the nodes inside a subflow.
+The subflow does not need to have any inputs or outputs.
+Placing an instance of the subflow on your tab will enable the ActionFlows.
+You can use the Private settings in the `action` node and `action in` nodes to expose functionality to other tabs and subflows or to limit their access and restrict functionality to the given subflow or tab.

 ### Private actions
 Use the private checkbox in the `action` node's settings to restrict calling any